Skip to content

 model.eval()

-style = ctx.plot_style if ctx else "seaborn-v0_8-muted" # pragma: no mutate
+style = ctx.plot_style if ctx else _DEFAULT_STYLE

-with plt.style.context(style): # pragma: no mutate
+with plt.style.context(style):

 # 1. Parameter Resolution & Batch Inference

-images, labels, preds = _get_predictions_batch(
+images, labels, preds = _get_predictions_batch(model, loader, device, num_samples)

 # 2. Grid & Figure Setup

-grid_cols = ctx.grid_cols if ctx else 4 # pragma: no mutate
+grid_cols = ctx.grid_cols if ctx else _DEFAULT_GRID_COLS

-_, axes = _setup_prediction_grid(len(images), grid_cols, ctx) # pragma: no mutate
+_, axes = _setup_prediction_grid(len(images), grid_cols, ctx)

 # 3. Plotting Loop